Skip to content

 Learning Outcomes

-• Apply decision-making models to a range of situations
+• Demonstrate listening, assertive skills, and decision-making skills in a range of situations

 • Explore the attributes and behaviours that promote healthy relationships

-• Explore how protective and risk factors contribute to a persons ability to manage change
+• Explore how protective and risk factors influence a person’s ability to manage change

 Assessment